-Remove number plate and fold down the number plate holder.
+Remove number licence plate and fold down the number licence plate holder.

-Swivel first the left clamping lever (1), followed by the right clamping lever (2), until they stop.
+Swivel first the left clamping lever (1), followed by the right clamping lever (2), until they can be engaged.

-Push the clamping lever down and pull both lamp supports out of the recesses.
+Push the clamping lever down and pull both lamp supports out of the recesses

-Fold in the lamp supports on the backs of the tail lamps.
+Fold in the bulb holders on the backs of the tail lamps.